How to Export WordPress to CSV, Excel, and XML

 If you need to pass more than one export element through a function, you can use custom export fields instead.
 See Combine and Process Multiple Data Elements into a Custom Export Field for more information.

-WP All Export allows you to export the post types or custom post types available on your WordPress site, but it won't be able to export your full site at once.
-You will have to export one post type at a time.
+You can export the post types or custom post types available on your WordPress site, but you can't export your full site at once.
+You have to export one post type at a time.

 By default, WordPress offers a native tool to export all WordPress data (see Tools Export Screen).
 However, to export a WordPress site entirely and manually, you can export the WordPress database and then download the WordPress files from your server via SFTP or FTP.